From the perspective of a Public Health student, it was still interesting to learn about HIV therapy and the healthcare system in Zambia in general.

 Learn more about what's included in your IVHQ Registration Fee and Program Fee.

-Take your volunteer experience to the next level with IVHQ's affordable activity and tour add-ons in Zambia!
-Explore your options below and learn how to book them once you've been accepted onto the IVHQ Zambia program.
+Take your volunteer experience to the next level with these popular add-ons and experiences.
+Explore your options below and learn how to book them once you've been accepted onto the IVHQ Livingstone program.

 A memorable 2 day safari experience at the Chobe National Park, Botswana, known for its huge elephant herds.